peteroupc/encoding/docs/PeterO.Text.ICharacterInput.md

 <b>Returns:</b>

-The number of Unicode code points read, or 0 if the end of the source is reached.
+Either a Unicode code point (from 0-0xd7ff or from 0xe000 to 0x10ffff), or the value -1 indicating the end of the source.

 <b>Exceptions:</b>